0xrudi/Alix-MVP/README.md

 - **Catalog Creation**: Users can create custom catalogs to organize their NFTs based on their preferences, making it easier to manage and access specific subsets of their collection.
 - **Spam Filtering**: Alix allows users to mark NFTs as spam, helping to keep their collection clean and organized.
 - **User Profile**: Users can set up a profile with their preferred display name and avatar, which is associated with their connected wallets.
+- **Responsive Design**: The application is designed to be responsive, providing a consistent experience across various device sizes.

 ## Installation